rokesh11/covid-19-india-tracker/README.md

-# covid19
+# covid-19 India Tracker

-A new Flutter application.
+A Flutter application to show the no of confirmed, active, recovered and deaths regarding Covid19 India and also provide necessary helpline numbers, prevention methods information about Covid19.

 ## Getting Started